Nova Scotia: European settlement

-Warfare was a notable feature in Nova Scotia during the 17th and 18th centuries.
-During the first 80 years the French and Acadians lived in Nova Scotia, nine significant military clashes took place as the English and Scottish, Dutch and French fought for possession of the area.
-These encounters happened at Port Royal, Saint John, Cap de Sable (present-day Port La Tour, Nova Scotia), Jemseg (1674 and 1758) and Baleine (1629).
+Warfare was common in Nova Scotia during the 17th and 18th centuries.
+During the first 80 years the French and Acadians lived in Nova Scotia, nine significant military clashes took place as the English, Dutch, French and Mi'kmaq fought for possession of the area.
+These encounters happened at Port Royal, Saint John, Cap de Sable (present-day Pubnico to Port La Tour, Nova Scotia), Jemseg (1674 and 1758) and Baleine (1629).
 The Acadian Civil War took place from 1640 to 1645.
-Beginning with King William's War in 1688, a series of six wars took place between the English, Scottish and the French, with Nova Scotia being a consistent theatre of conflict between the two powers.
+Beginning with King William's War in 1688, a series of six wars took place between the English and the French, with Nova Scotia being a consistent theatre of conflict between the two powers.